Trust Jack Foundation privacy notice

 If you make a request, we must respond to you without undue delay and in any event within one calendar month.

-To make a data protection rights request, please contact us using the contact details at the bottom of this privacy notice.
+To make a data protection rights request, please contact us using the contact details at the bottom of this page.

 How to complain